Peter the Great: Legacy

+Portrait of Peter by Pyotr Drozhdin (1795).
+Peter is depicted with the Order of St. Andrew (ribbon and star).
+The portrait was donated by Catherine the Great in 1795 to the Alexander Nevsky Lavra, from where it entered the Russian Museum.

 Peter's legacy has always been a major concern of Russian intellectuals.
 Peter is a more complex character than he is sometimes given credit for.
 Some believe Peter's reforms divided the country socially and weakened it spiritually.
 Riasanovsky points to a "paradoxical dichotomy" in the black and white images such as God/Antichrist, educator/ignoramus, architect of Russia's greatness/destroyer of national culture, father of his country/scourge of the common man.
 For Old Believers he was the Antichrist, because of the calendar changes and poll tax.
 Peter compared himself with King David or Noah with a divine mission.
 At his funeral Prokopovich compared him with Moses and Solomon.
 Voltaire's 1759 biography gave 18th-century Russians a man of the Enlightenment, while Alexander Pushkin's "The Bronze Horseman" poem of 1833 gave a powerful romantic image of a creator-god.
 Slavophiles in mid-19th century deplored Peter's westernization of Russia.

-Western writers and political analysts recounted "The Testimony" or secret will of Peter the Great.
+Western writers and political analysts recounted The Will of Peter the Great.
 It supposedly revealed his grand evil plot for Russia to control the world via conquest of Constantinople, Afghanistan and India.
 It was a forgery made in Paris at Napoleon's command when he started the invasion of Russia in 1812.
 Nevertheless, it is still quoted in foreign policy circles.

 The Communists executed the last Romanovs, and their historians such as Mikhail Pokrovsky presented strongly negative views of the entire dynasty.
 Stalin however admired how Peter strengthened the state, and wartime, diplomacy, industry, higher education, and government administration.
 Stalin wrote in 1928, "when Peter the Great, who had to deal with more developed countries in the West, feverishly built works in factories for supplying the army and strengthening the country's defenses, this was an original attempt to leap out of the framework of backwardness."
 As a result, Soviet historiography emphasizes both the positive achievement and the negative factor of oppressing the common people.